luismartinezs/openai-node/README.md

 NodeJS scripts to interact with openai in different ways, mainly created as a way to challenge myself

+## Scripts

+- Fishbot: a quite dumb bot with zero memory, ask it anything.

 ## Dev tasks

 - [x] Create a script that sends an input and returns response